 Fuck Town Without Streets.

 I have never liked this story.
-It jumps between various ideas that only feel tangentially related, starting off with a story of a “Jack the Ripper” before transitioning to the tale of a girl whose entire family spies on her through holes and openings in her room.
+It jumps between various ideas that only feel tangentially related.
+It starts off with a “Jack the Ripper” story before transitioning to a tale of a girl whose entire family spies on her through holes and openings in her room.
 She gets fed up and leaves to go live with an aunt, who turns out to live in a city of convoluted streets where nobody has privacy at all.
-It has a token Ito monster included, a forgettable villain, and it’s overlong to top it all of.
+It has a token Ito monster, a forgettable villain, and it’s overlong to top it all of.